rob-murray/gbify-geojson/README.md

 The default reference system used by GeoJSON to describe the geospatial data contained is usually `ESPG:4326`, cartesian coordinates are referenced using the WGS84 datum.

-With this project we can reproject to or from the coordinate reference system WGS84 and the projected local coordinate system OSGB36, [EPSG:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/), British National Grid.
+With this library we can reproject to or from the coordinate reference system WGS84 and the projected local coordinate system OSGB36, [EPSG:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/), British National Grid.
 The library will reproject all coordinate data in a GeoJSON object to / from these reference systems.

 This library uses `proj4js` to do the tranformation.